kwtan2017/hernzBot/README.md

-# A mimicking chatbot implemented with a Seq2Seq GRU Model and augmented with a Luong-style Attention Mechanism
+# Seq2Seq Chatbot with GRU and Luong-style Attention Mechanism
 hernzBot